shivendra-dev54/skillswap/readme.md

 ```
 - Auth
-    - /api/auth/sign_up     // for login
+    - /api/auth/sign_up     // for new account reg
-    - /api/auth/sign_in     // for registation of the new users
+    - /api/auth/sign_in     // for login
     - /api/auth/current     // for info about logged in user

 - Skills